s311354/Sphinx-C_plus_plus-Practice/docs/sphinx/source/guide.rst

 Static data members are not associated with any object.
 They exist even if no objects of the class have been defined.

-There is only one instance of the static data member in the entire program with static storage duration, unless the keyword thread_local is used, in which case there is one such object per thread with thread storage duration (since C++11).
+There is only one instance of the static data member in the entire program with **static storage duration**, unless the keyword thread_local is used, in which case there is one such object per thread with thread storage duration (since C++11).

 Static data members cannot be mutable.